Body snatching: Australia

+Indigenous Australians

 In Tasmania, the bodies of William Lanne (1835–1869) and Truganini (1812–1876), considered at the time to be the last Aboriginal Tasmanians (Palawa), were both exhumed from their graves.
 Lanne's head, hands and feet were removed illegally by surgeon William Crowther and members of the Royal Society of Tasmania before he was buried, and the rest of his body was stolen after his burial.
 Truganini, who outlived Lanne by several years, had wished to avoid his fate and expressly asked to be cremated, but was buried anyway.
 The Royal Society of Tasmania exhumed her body and put it on display.
-100 years after Truganini's death, his descendants finally won the rights to their bodies following many years of petitioning the Australian government, and their remains were cremated and spread in the ocean.
+100 years after Truganini's death, the Palawa community finally won the rights to their bodies following many years of petitioning the Australian government, and their remains were cremated and spread in the ocean.

 Indigenous Australians in mainland Australia were also subject to body snatching attempts by white Australians.
 In 1910, 12 indigenous bodies were stolen from their burial places along the Australian coast, where their peoples had been forced to settle after being driven away from their ancestral land.
 The leader of this heist was W.E.L.H.
 Crowther, an 18-year-old Australian medical student seeking the favor of one of his professors.
 After obtaining the bodies, Crowther and his associates took them back to Melbourne to undergo further examination.